guacsec/guac/demo/GraphQL.md

 GUAC doesn't store a lot of information here, just the OSV ID which can be easily cross-referenced.

-The "verb" node type that links packages to vulnerabilites is `CertifyVuln`.
-We can query to see all of these nodes that link pacakges to the above vulnerability like so:
+The "verb" node type that links packages to vulnerabilities is `CertifyVuln`.
+We can query to see all of these nodes that link packages to the above vulnerability like so:

 ```